winitzki/scall/tutorial/programming_dhall.md

 ''
 ```

-If `https://test.dhall-lang.org/random-string` is imported several times within one Dhall program, the first imported value will be internally cached and used for all subsequent imports.
+Nevertheless, if `https://test.dhall-lang.org/random-string` is imported several times within one Dhall program, the first imported value will be internally cached and used for all subsequent imports.
 This is a general feature of imports that guarantees referential transparency.

 To ensure that imported code remains unchanged, the import expression can be annotated by the imported code's SHA256 hash value.